Fox-ML-infrastructure/FoxML_Core/LEGAL/SUPPORT_POLICY.md

 	•	Unsupported OS/hardware environments
 	•	Modifications to the core source code by the customer

-Custom services may be available via a separate consulting agreement.
+Custom services may be available via separate Statements of Work (SOWs) for enterprise licensees.

 ⸻